Sukikiroi/lemp-stack/README.md

 # LEMP Stack - A Cinnamon applet

-To use this applets recording functionality you must have the following packages installed.
+To use this applets you must have the following packages installed.

 - nginx
 - php-fpm